Crypto-Forge-Labs/crypto-yall/docs/AI_ASSISTED_SETUP.md

      - Tell me: this $5 is real money but it stays in MY Hyperliquid account and can be withdrawn later.
 2.3  Claim free testnet money: have me open https://app.hyperliquid-testnet.xyz/drip (this is the TESTNET url), connect the SAME wallet, click "Claim"/"Drip".
 I'll get 1,000 mock USDC.
 Remind me: one claim per address, ever.
 2.4  Generate the trading key (an "API wallet" - it can place orders but CANNOT withdraw funds):
-     - Have me open https://app.hyperliquid-testnet.xyz/API (TESTNET url), connect the wallet, click "Generate" next to API Wallets, name it "Crypto Yall Bot".
+     - Have me open https://app.hyperliquid-testnet.xyz/API (TESTNET url), connect the wallet, click "Generate" next to API Wallets, name it "Crypto Forge Labs Bot".
      - Tell me to COPY THE PRIVATE KEY it shows (starts with 0x, 64 hex characters) - it's shown only once - and SAVE IT to my notes now.
 Do NOT paste it to you.
      - Have me sign the authorization transaction (free on testnet).
      - Have me also COPY MY MAIN ACCOUNT ADDRESS (top right of Hyperliquid, starts with 0x, 40 hex characters) and SAVE IT.
 This is different from the API wallet key.